gosquared/gosquared-wordpress-plugin/readme.txt

 This enables you to monitor your Wordpress blog's traffic in real-time with LiveStats, the real-time analytics platform.

-To use LiveStats on your blog, simply download this plugin and sign up for a free account at http://www.gosquared.com/livestats/plans
+To use LiveStats on your blog, simply download this plugin and sign up for a free account at https://www.gosquared.com/livestats/plans

 == Installation ==

 1. Sign up to LiveStats for free at https://www.gosquared.com/livestats/plans/
-2. Upload the directory called `gosquared` to `/wp-content/plugins/`
+2. Upload the directory called `gosquared-livestats` to `/wp-content/plugins/`
 4. Go to the plugin's admin page (Settings -> LiveStats on the left sidebar) and enter your account code, which can be found in the tracking code tab of the Site Manager at https://www.gosquared.com/sitemanager/

 == Frequently Asked Questions ==